Introduction

-...to a CreateCustomTable R table (similar to a table with Autofit checked) with background color formatting using the FlipFormat package:
+...to a CreateCustomTable R table with background color formatting using the FlipFormat package :

 Requirements

-- An R table with time periods in the columns and a final column of differences between the latest time periods as per the final step in How to Calculate the Difference between Two Columns using R.
+Our table for this example has time periods in the columns and a final column of differences between the latest time periods as per the final step in How to Calculate the Difference between Two Columns Using R.

 Method - Customizing Background Colors